NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 - Paste: Inserts the contents of the clipboard at the current cursor position in the editor.

-- Select All: Highlights and selects the entire content of the editor.
+- Select All: Highlights and select the entire content of the editor.

 - Comment/Uncomment: Adds or removes the "//" comment marker at the start of each selected line, making it easy to comment or uncomment code.